reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We'll be using the above User class for custom records example.
+We'll be sending and receiving the above `User` class in our example.

 ### Using JSON Serializer & Deserializer

+To achieve this, we must configuring our producer and consumer to use JSON serializer & deserializer.

 ```java
 @Configuration